 Sladen gathered a large collection of specimens during his lifetime.
 It includes microscope slides from W.B.
 Carpenter and fossils from Professor PM Duncan. sladen died in Florence in 1900 and later in 1903 Constance presented his collection to RAMM.
 She paid for Sladen’s Study to be created in his memory and for a curator to research and display her husband’s collection.
 This collection is thought to be the largest and most comprehensive echinoderm collection outside the Natural History Museum, London.

 Percy Sladen and HMS Challenger

-Sladen’s reputation brought him to the attention of Sir Charles Wyville Thomson because he was looking for someone to describe the starfish specimens collected on the Voyage of HMS Challenger (1872-76).
+Sladen’s reputation brought him to the attention of Sir Charles Wyville Thomson. thompson was looking for someone to describe the starfish specimens collected on the Voyage of HMS Challenger (1872-76).
 This 70,000 nautical mile voyage of exploration laid the foundations for almost every branch of ocean science we know today.
 Sladen wrote nearly 1000 pages describing the starfish and made 118 illustrations.
 These were included in the final 50-volume (30,000 page) report.
 Museums all over the world have specimens from HMS Challenger – explore their collections on RAMM’s HMSChallenger.net website.

 Percy married Constance Anderson in 1890.
 Their relationship was, ‘a union of heart and mind, yielding a bright and tender sympathy which strengthened and stimulated him in his life’s work’.
 Constance was a talented artist.
 She exhibited works in London galleries.
 She was also an authority on the archaeology of Yorkshire.

 Constance was one of the first women elected as a Fellow of the Linnean Society in 1904/5.